South Korea searching for survivors after helicopter crash | WTOP

-SEOUL, South Korea (AP) — Rescue workers are searching for survivors after a South Korean ambulance helicopter carrying seven people crashed into waters off the country’s eastern coast.
+SEOUL, South Korea (AP) — Rescue workers searched for survivors on Friday after a South Korean ambulance helicopter carrying seven people crashed into waters off the country’s eastern coast.

-Rescue official Seong Ho-seon said Friday that the helicopter was responding to an injury of a crab fisherman before it crashed around 11:30 p.m.
+Rescue official Seong Ho-seon said the helicopter had picked up an injured crab fisherman before it crashed around 11:30 p.m.
 Thursday near the South Korea-controlled islets of Dokdo in waters between the Korean Peninsula and Japan.

-South Korea has deployed dozens of aircraft and vessels and more than 30 divers to search the area, but no passengers have been found as of Friday morning.
+Dozens of aircraft and vessels and more than 30 divers have been searching the area since around midnight, but no crewmember or passenger has been found as of Friday afternoon.

+“We presume that the helicopter crashed into sea within two minutes after liftoff (in Dokdo),” Seong said during a televised briefing.
+He said the helicopter was planning to transport the injured fisherman to a hospital in the mainland city of Daegu.

 The Dokdo islets, called Takeshima in Japanese, are a subject of territorial disputes between the countries.